 IBC: Independent Board Committee

 The Company will identify suitable Director candidates through multiple channels such as internal recruitment and recruiting from the labour market.
-The criteria of identifying candidates include, but are not limited to, their gender, age, educational background or professional experience, skills, knowledge and length of service and capability to commit to the affairs of the Company and, in case of Independent Non-Executive Director, the candidates should fulfill the independence requirements set out in the Listing Rules from time to time.
-After the Nomination Committee and the Board have reviewed and resolved to appoint the appropriate candidate, the relevant proposal will be put forward in writing to the Shareholders' Meeting for approval.
+The criteria of identifying candidates include but not limited to their gender, age, educational background, professional experience, skills, knowledge and length of service and capability to commit to the affairs of the Company and, in the case of Independent Non-Executive Director, the candidates should fulfill the independence requirements set out in the Listing Rules from time to time.
+After the Nomination Committee and the Board have reviewed and resolved to appoint the appropriate candidate, the relevant proposal will be put forward in writing to the shareholders' meeting for approval.

-Directors shall be elected at the Shareholders' Meeting for a term of 3 years.
+Directors shall be elected at the shareholders' meeting for a term of 3 years.
 At the expiry of a Director's term, the Director may stand for re-election and re-appointment.
-According to the Articles of Association, before the convening of the annual general meeting, shareholders holding 5% or more of the total voting shares of the Company shall have the right to propose new motions (such as election of Directors) in writing, and the Company shall place such proposed motions on the agenda for such annual general meeting if there are matters falling within the functions and powers of shareholders in General Meetings.
+According to the Articles of Association, before the convening of the annual general meeting, shareholders holding 5% or more of the total voting shares of the Company shall have the right to propose new motions (such as election of Directors) in writing, and the Company shall place such proposed motions on the agenda for such annual general meeting if there are matters falling within the functions and powers of shareholders in general meetings.
 According to the Articles of Association, shareholders can also request for the convening of extraordinary general meeting provided that 2 or more shareholders holding in aggregate 10% or more of the shares carrying the right to vote at the meeting sought to be held and they shall sign one or more written requisitions in the same format and with the same content, requiring the Board to convene an extraordinary general meeting and stating the resolutions of meeting (such as election of Directors).
 The Board shall convene an extraordinary general meeting within 2 months.
 The minimum period during which written notice given to the Company of the intention to propose a person for election as a Director, and during which written notice to the Company by such person of his/her willingness to be elected may be given, will be at least 7 days.
 Such period will commence no earlier than the day after the despatch of the notice of the meeting for the purpose of considering such election and shall end no later than 7 days prior to the date of such meeting.
-The ordinary resolution to approve the appointment of Directors shall be passed by votes representing more than one-half of the voting rights represented by the shareholders (including proxies) present at the meeting.
+The ordinary resolutions to approve the appointment of Directors shall be passed by votes representing more than one-half of the voting rights represented by the shareholders (including proxies) present at the meeting.
 The Company will propose the shareholders of the Company to consider and approve the amendments to the Articles of Association in respect of the shareholders' proposal rights at the 2019 Annual General Meeting.
 Please refer to the announcement published by the Company on 24 March 2020 for details.

-At 31 December 2015, the Company's Supervisory Committee comprised 5 Supervisors, including 2 Employee Representative Supervisors.
-The principal duties of the Supervisory Committee include supervising, in accordance with the law, the Company's financials and performance of its Directors, managers and other Senior Management so as to prevent them from abusing their powers.
-The Supervisory Committee is a standing Supervisory organisation within the Company, which is accountable to and reports to all shareholders.
-The Supervisory Committee holds meetings at least twice a year.
+As at 31 December 2019, the Company's Supervisory Committee comprised 5 Supervisors, including 2 Employee Representative Supervisors.
+The principal duties of the Supervisory Committee include supervising, in accordance with the law, the Company's financials and performance of its Directors, managers and other senior management so as to prevent them from abusing their powers.
+The Supervisory Committee is a standing supervisory organisation within the Company, which is accountable to and reports to all shareholders.
+The Supervisory Committee usually holds meetings at least twice a year.
 The Supervisory Committee convened 2 meetings in 2019.
 The term of office for the 6th session of the Supervisory Committee lasts for 3 years, starting from May 2017 until the day of the 2019 Annual General Meeting to be held in year 2020, upon which the 7th session of the Supervisory Committee will be elected.

 |Zhang Jianbin (Employee Representative Supervisor)||2/2|